SakanaAI/repo/README.md

 <!-- ![Method Overview](https://via.placeholder.com/800x300?text=Model+Architecture+or+Demo+GIF) -->

-In-context learning is fundamental to modern Large Language Models (LLMs), yet current architectures impose a rigid, linear organization on context by assigning fixed positional indices (from $0$ to $L-1$).
-Drawing on Cognitive Load Theory (CLT), we argue that this uninformative structure increases extraneous cognitive load, consuming finite working memory capacity that should be allocated to germane processing, such as deep reasoning and attention allocation.
+In-context learning is fundamental to modern Large Language Models (LLMs); however, prevailing architectures impose a rigid and fixed contextual structure by assigning linear or constant positional indices.
+Drawing on Cognitive Load Theory (CLT), we argue that this uninformative structure increases extraneous cognitive load, consuming finite working memory capacity that should be allocated to deep reasoning and attention allocation.
 To address this, we propose RePo, a novel mechanism that reduces extraneous load via context re-positioning.
-Unlike standard approaches, RePo utilizes a differentiable module, $f_\phi$, to learn token positions in a continuous space based on information relevance rather than sequential constraints.
-By continually pre-training on the OLMo-2 1B backbone, we demonstrate that RePo significantly enhances performance on tasks involving noisy contexts and structured data.
-Notably, when extrapolating to 16K tokens, our method outperforms baselines by 13.25 EM points on RULER benchmarks and 5.48 points on LongBench, while maintaining competitive performance on general short-context tasks.
-Detailed analysis reveals that RePo successfully breaks locality bias, allocating higher attention to distant but relevant information and capturing the intrinsic structure of the input context.
+Unlike standard approaches, RePo utilizes a differentiable module, $f_\phi$, to assign token positions that capture contextual dependencies, rather than replying on pre-defined integer range.
+By continually pre-training on the OLMo-2 1B backbone, we demonstrate that RePo significantly enhances performance on tasks involving noisy contexts, structured data, and longer context length, while maintaining competitive performance on general short-context tasks.
+Detailed analysis reveals that RePo successfully allocate higher attention to distant but relevant information, assign positions in dense and non-linear space, and capture the intrinsic structure of the input context.

 > This is the initial repository for the research project **RePo**.
 Please feel free to open issues if you have any questions or find any mistakes.